Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Edinburgh Castle dominates the city skyline and is the obvious starting point for any family visit.
 Perched on Castle Rock - a 340-million-year-old volcanic plug - it has been a fortress, a royal residence, a prison, and a military garrison over its centuries of history.
 Kids are captivated by the Great Hall with its medieval weapons display, the Crown Jewels of Scotland, the one o'clock gun (fired every day except Sunday - stand back, it's loud), and the dungeons where prisoners of war carved graffiti into the doors.

-Book tickets online to skip the queue, and consider the audio guide for kids over 7 - it brings the history to life in a way that keeps them engaged.
+Book tickets online to skip the queue, and consider the audio guide for kids over 7.
+It brings the history to life in a way that keeps them engaged.
 The views from the castle ramparts are spectacular on a clear day, stretching across the city to the Firth of Forth and beyond.
 We spent about two hours here and could have stayed longer.

 Harry Potter's Edinburgh

 Victoria Street, a curving, colorful street of independent shops descending from the Royal Mile, is widely believed to have inspired Diagon Alley.
 Museum Context on Victoria Street sells Harry Potter merchandise and the whole street has a magical quality.
-The George Heriot's School, visible from Greyfriars Kirkyard, is a turreted building that many believe inspired Hogwarts itself - the resemblance is striking.
+The George Heriot's School, visible from Greyfriars Kirkyard, is a turreted building that many believe inspired Hogwarts itself.
+The resemblance is striking.

 Outdoor Adventures in the City

 Arthur's Seat, the 823-foot peak of an ancient volcano, rises dramatically in Holyrood Park right in the city center.
 The hike to the top takes about 45 minutes from the Palace of Holyroodhouse and is manageable for most kids over 6 with reasonable fitness.
-The path is well-marked but can be steep and rocky near the summit - good hiking boots for kids make a real difference.
-The views from the top are extraordinary - the entire city, the Firth of Forth, and the rolling Scottish countryside spread out below you.
+The path is well-marked but can be steep and rocky near the summit.
+Good hiking boots for kids make a real difference.
+The views from the top are extraordinary.
+The entire city, the Firth of Forth, and the rolling Scottish countryside spread out below you.

 Calton Hill is a much easier climb (10 minutes from street level) and offers beautiful views of the city and the castle.
 The Princes Street Gardens, running below the castle, are lovely for a picnic and have a playground and the Scott Monument, which you can climb for aerial views.
 The Royal Botanic Garden is free, beautiful, and has a wonderful nature trail for kids.